-Owners of affected 2024 Series F-1 Bonds shall be required to tender their affected 2024 Series F-1 Bonds to the Tender Agent for purchase at the applicable Purchase Price on the mandatory tender date with an appropriate endorsement for transfer to the Tender Agent, or accompanied by a bond power endorsed in blank.
-Any 2024 Series F-1 Bonds not so delivered to the Tender Agent on or prior to the purchase date (the "Undelivered 2024 Series F-1 Bonds") for which there has been irrevocably deposited in trust with the Trustee or Tender Agent an amount of moneys sufficient to pay the applicable Purchase Price of such Undelivered 2024 Series F-1 Bonds shall be deemed to have been purchased at the applicable Purchase Price on the mandatory tender date.
-IN THE EVENT OF A FAILURE BY AN OWNER OF AFFECTED 2024 SERIES F-1 BONDS TO DELIVER ITS AFFECTED 2024 SERIES F-1 BONDS ON OR PRIOR TO THE MANDATORY TENDER DATE, SAID OWNER SHALL NOT BE ENTITLED TO ANY PAYMENT (INCLUDING ANY INTEREST TO ACCRUE SUBSEQUENT TO THE MANDATORY TENDER DATE) OTHER THAN THE APPLICABLE PURCHASE PRICE FOR SUCH UNDELIVERED 2024 SERIES F-1 BONDS, AND ANY UNDELIVERED 2024 SERIES F-1 BONDS SHALL NO LONGER BE ENTITLED TO THE BENEFITS OF THE RESOLUTIONS, EXCEPT FOR THE PAYMENT OF THE APPLICABLE PURCHASE PRICE THEREFOR.
+Owners of affected Bonds shall be required to tender their affected Bonds to the Tender Agent for purchase at the applicable Purchase Price on the mandatory tender date with an appropriate endorsement for transfer to the Tender Agent, or accompanied by a bond power endorsed in blank.
+Any Bonds not so delivered to the Tender Agent on or prior to the purchase date (the "Undelivered Bonds") for which there has been irrevocably deposited in trust with the Trustee or Tender Agent an amount of moneys sufficient to pay the applicable Purchase Price of such Undelivered Bonds shall be deemed to have been purchased at the applicable Purchase Price on the mandatory tender date.
+IN THE EVENT OF A FAILURE BY AN OWNER OF AFFECTED BONDS TO DELIVER ITS AFFECTED BONDS ON OR PRIOR TO THE MANDATORY TENDER DATE, SAID OWNER SHALL NOT BE ENTITLED TO ANY PAYMENT (INCLUDING ANY INTEREST TO ACCRUE SUBSEQUENT TO THE MANDATORY TENDER DATE) OTHER THAN THE APPLICABLE PURCHASE PRICE FOR SUCH UNDELIVERED BONDS, AND ANY UNDELIVERED BONDS SHALL NO LONGER BE ENTITLED TO THE BENEFITS OF THE RESOLUTIONS, EXCEPT FOR THE PAYMENT OF THE APPLICABLE PURCHASE PRICE THEREFOR.

-If, following the provision of notice of mandatory tender for purchase of the 2024 Series F-1 Bonds, the Trustee receives notice from the Corporation that such purchase cannot be effected or is canceled, the mandatory tender shall be canceled.
-The Trustee shall promptly deliver or mail by first class mail, postage prepaid, a notice to the owners of the 2024 Series F-1 Bonds stating that such mandatory tender shall not occur (and the reasons therefor) and shall be canceled.
+If, following the provision of notice of mandatory tender for purchase of the Bonds, the Trustee receives notice from the Corporation that such purchase cannot be effected or is canceled, the mandatory tender shall be canceled.
+The Trustee shall promptly deliver or mail by first class mail, postage prepaid, a notice to the owners of the Bonds stating that such mandatory tender shall not occur (and the reasons therefor) and shall be canceled.

-The Series, maturities and interest rates of 2024 Series F-1 Bonds to be subject to mandatory tender at the option of the Corporation shall be selected as directed by the Corporation.
-If only a portion of the 2024 Series F-1 Bonds of the same maturity and CUSIP Number are to be subject to mandatory tender for purchase, such 2024 Series F-1 Bonds to be tendered (which shall be in authorized denominations) shall be selected by the Trustee by lot, using such method as it shall determine in its sole discretion except that the Trustee shall not select any 2024 Series F-1 Bond for tender which would result in any remaining 2024 Series F-1 Bond not being in an authorized denomination as provided in the Resolutions.
+The maturities of Bonds to be subject to mandatory tender at the option of the Corporation shall be selected as directed by the Corporation.
+If only a portion of the Bonds of the same maturity and CUSIP Number are to be subject to mandatory tender for purchase, such Bonds to be tendered (which shall be in authorized denominations) shall be selected by the Trustee by lot, using such method as it shall determine in its sole discretion except that the Trustee shall not select any Bond for tender which would result in any remaining Bond not being in an authorized denomination as provided in the Resolutions.